 Located at the top of page.
 Use Form Actions to: edit, duplicate, delete, and lock and unlock records.
-Use Workflow Actions to change the status of any record.
+Use Workflow Actions to change the status of any record. show me

-Form Actions: Workflow Actions:
+orm Actions: Workflow Actions:

 Edit Lock Publish Return to Draft Check Links to

 Duplicate Delete Withdraw This